MobileTeleSystems/data-rentgen/docs/integrations/hive/index.rst

 ------------

 * `Apache Hive <https://hive.apache.org/>`_ 3.1.3 (4.0 is not yet supported)
-* OpenLineage 1.34.0 or higher, recommended 1.35.0+
+* OpenLineage 1.34.0 or higher, recommended 1.37.0+
+* Running :ref:`message-broker`
+* (Optional) :ref:`http2kafka`

 Limitations
 -----------

 * **Hive CLI** is not supported.
 HiveServer2 is required.
-* As for OpenLineage 1.34.0 version only these queries are parsed as containing lineage:
+* As for OpenLineage 1.37.0 version only these queries are parsed as containing lineage:

   * ``CREATE TABLE ..
 AS SELECT ...``
   * ``INSERT INTO ...
 SELECT ...``